 Hence, the path to achieving aesthetic goals via revision rhinoplasty necessitates a careful balancing act.
 By prioritizing impeccable surgical standards and diligent aftercare, the heightened risk of infection can be substantially reduced, paving the way for a smoother recovery and the attainment of the envisioned nasal harmony.

-Born in 1976 in Izmir, Prof. Dr. Murat Songu entered Ege University Faculty of Medicine in 1994 after attending Izmir Atatürk High School.
-He completed his Ear, Nose, and Throat specialty training at Celal Bayar University.
-On September 5, 2014, he earned the title of “Associate Professor of Otolaryngology” with an oral exam held at Ankara Dışkapı Yıldırım Beyazıt Hospital.
-He won a scholarship from the Turkish Society of Otolaryngology Head and Neck Surgery and worked at the Robotic Surgery Unit at UPMC (University of Pittsburgh Medical Center) in Pittsburgh, USA, between February 2016 and May 2016.
-On April 2, 2021, he became a “Professor of Otolaryngology.”
-Married and the father of two children (Ayşe Songu and Selim Songu), Prof. Dr. Murat Songu continues his work at Songu Clinic, which he founded.
+Prof. Dr. Murat Songu was born in İzmir in 1976.
+After graduating from İzmir Atatürk High School, he entered Ege University Faculty of Medicine in 1994.
+He completed his specialization training in Otorhinolaryngology at Celal Bayar University.
+On September 5, 2014, he became eligible for the title of “Associate Professor of Otorhinolaryngology” after passing the oral exam held at Ankara Dışkapı Yıldırım Beyazıt Hospital.
+Having won the Turkish Society of Otorhinolaryngology and Head and Neck Surgery Scholarship, he worked in the Robotic Surgery Unit at UPMC (University of Pittsburgh Medical Center) in Pittsburgh, USA, between February 2016 and May 2016.
+On April 2, 2021, he was promoted to “Professor of Otorhinolaryngology.”